drcandacemakedamoore/makedalytics/README.md

     Returns a cleaned dataframe without columns or rows that have nulls.

 wordish_count(str):
     counts split up elements of a string.
-In the case ofan English sentance that is a word count with some counting of certain punctuation.
+In the case ofan English sentance that is a count for each word with some counting of certain punctuation.